rancher/docs/content/rancher/v2.x/en/troubleshooting/kubernetes-components/worker-and-generic/_index.md

 # Check if the Containers are Running

-There are three specific containers launched on nodes with the `controlplane` role:
+There are two specific containers launched on nodes with the `worker` role:

 * kubelet
 * kube-proxy